cyber-shinobii/writeups/htb-forest.md

 ## Privilege Escalation
 Alright, we finally have access to the box.
 Let's cut right to it and escalate our privileges.
 We know this is some sort of Directory server since it has LDAP services enabled, and the name of the box is Forest (Active Directory) lol.
 Because of that, let's use Sharphound and Bloodhound to extract AD objects.
 If you've never used them before, don't worry, they are pretty easy to use.
 I'll break them down further during our walkthrough video.
 For now, Sharphound collects the AD objects and Bloodhound analyzes it.
-There are other ways to collect the objects but we're going to use Sharphound (*https://github.com/BloodHoundAD/BloodHound/tree/master/Collectors*).
+There are other ways to collect the objects but we're going to use [Sharphound](https://github.com/BloodHoundAD/BloodHound/tree/master/Collectors).

 First, we'll need to download sharphound to our local machine and then transfer it to the target box (forest).
 Use the github repo above to download sharphound.
 Then start up a webserver on your local machine so you can retrieve the file over http from the target box.